DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/metricserver.md

 ### High Availability

-Metrics Server is simply installed in high availability mode by setting the `replicas` value greater than `1`.
-The default configuration within BigBang is 2 replicas.
+Metrics Server is simply installed in high availability mode by setting the `replicas` chart value greater than `1`.
+The default configuration within BigBang is a 2 replica deployment.

 Additional Metric Server High Availability documentation can be found [here](https://github.com/kubernetes-sigs/metrics-server/blob/master/README.md#high-availability).